rennsport/clinical-knowledge-assistant/SUBMISSION.md

 For embeddings and retrieval, document chunks are encoded using OpenAI embeddings and stored in an `InMemoryVectorStore` for simplicity.
 The interface design allows seamless replacement with FAISS, Chroma, or PGVector for persistence or scalability without modifying other components.

 The agent layer, defined in `agent_utils.py`, provides reusable functions for retrieval and conversation. `make_retrieve_context_tool` binds the retrieval tool to a given vector store, and `make_rag_agent` returns a callable chat handler bound to both the model and store.
+It also keeps track of chat history.
+The number of messages in context can be set with `MAX_HISTORY_TURNS`.
 Finally, `main.py` orchestrates the full pipeline and passes a bound chat function to `gradio_app.py`, which defines a compact Gradio `ChatInterface`.
 Configuration values such as model names and chunk sizes are stored in environment files for easy modification.

 ### Tools & Libraries